RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[AtomPairConstraintGenerator]]** - Generates distance constraints among residues in a subset

+**[[SegmentedAtomPairConstraintGenerator]]** - Generates differently specified distance constraints among residues in a range and between residues in different ranges.

 **[[CoordinateConstraintGenerator]]** - Generates coordinate constraints for residues in a subset

 **[[DistanceConstraintGenerator]]** - Generates constraints to enforce a distance between residues in two subsets.